Get in Touch with NAME

 Audit of Financial Statements

-The audit of financial statements is to be carried out by a qualified person holding the relevant warrant issued by the Maltese Accountancy Board and needs to be performed in accordance with International Auditing Standards.
+Where an audit is required, the audit of financial statements is to be carried out by a qualified person holding the relevant warrant issued by the Maltese Accountancy Board and performed in accordance with International Standards on Auditing.

 GAPSME & IFRSs

-This might be the case if the company needs to comply with group accounting policies – meaning that if group companies are preparing financial statements according to IFRSs as adopted by the EU, it might be necessary to prepare IFRS financial statements for that company.
+Companies may also need to comply with group accounting policies, meaning that if group companies are preparing financial statements according to IFRSs, it might be necessary to prepare IFRS financial statements for that company too.

 How does one classify SMEs in terms of the rules?

-An entity is considered to be small or medium, as applicable, if on the basis of two consecutive years it meets two of the three criteria set out in the table below.
+In terms of the GAPSME Regulations, an entity is considered to be small or medium, as applicable, if on the basis of two consecutive years it meets two of the three criteria set out in the table below:

-Large and Public Interest Entities fall outside the scope of GAPSME, and are therefore obliged to prepare a full set of financial statements in accordance with IFRS (as adopted by the EU).
-Companies holding an MGA license are also obliged to prepare financial statements in accordance with IFRSs as adopted by the EU.
+Large and Public Interest Entities (PIEs) fall outside the scope of GAPSME, and are therefore required to prepare a full set of financial statements in accordance with IFRS.
+Companies holding an MGA license and other regulated entities may also be obliged to prepare financial statements in accordance with IFRSs.

 Disclosure Requirements for Financial Statements

-If a company is incorporated between 1st of January and 30th June, then a company would need to have its first set of audited financial statements covering from the incorporation date up to 31st December of that year.
-If a company is incorporated between 1st July and 31st December, then the company’s first audited financial statements will cover from 1st July of the incorporation year to 31st December of the following year.
+If a company is incorporated between 1 January and 30 June, its first accounting period would generally run from the incorporation date to 31 December of that year, unless a different accounting reference date is selected and properly notified to the MBR.
+If a company is incorporated between 1 July and 31 December, the first accounting period would generally run from the incorporation date to 31 December of the following year.

 A company can also have its year end other than 31 December, but if this is not specified and the respective form filed at the MBR, the default will be 31 December.